 3) Students that have already taken at least a year of their current level really help with the new students coming into the class.

-In addition to these things, higher levels are much faster-paced & challenging.
-We don't spend a lot of time explaining choreography in detail, as we expect that students in the higher levels have already fully grasped the basics and can catch on quickly.
-Another sorter for levels is age, but that doesn't always apply.
-Usually, after a certain amount of experience in each level, when students are ready to accept more of a challenge, they can move up.
+4) Intermediate/Advanced levels are much faster-paced & challenging.
+We don't spend a lot of time explaining choreography in detail, as we expect that students in the more advanced levels have already fully grasped the basics and can catch on quickly.